 Upon completion of the course, please pass out this evaluation form and return it to NCRF for feedback.
 We appreciate any comments and input that may improve the presentation.

-Did you know you can earn PDCs for giving the Legal Ed presentation?
+Did you know you can earn PDCs for giving the Legal Education presentation?
 Simply complete and submit this form.
 PDCs are limited to 1.0 per education cycle.